medic/cht-core/TESTING.md

 ## Debugging
 Documented here are two ways to run individual tests and have your IDE break on the specific test.

+> When debugging it can be helpful to disable the headless browser mode so that you can see the browser window as the tests run.
+To do this, remove `--headless` from the [tests/conf.js](tests/conf.js) file for the Protractor tests and the [tests/wdio.conf.js](tests/wdio.conf.js) file for the WebdriverID tests.

 ### Visual Studio Code

 #### Setting up Vscode for e2e debugging.